msemple1111/kahoot-hack/README.md

 It "hacks" [kahoot.it](https://kahoot.it) quiz platform

 ## Story
-Basically during one boring quiz on kahoot, I came up with another funny name before it was instantly banned.
+Basically during one boring quiz on Kahoot, I came up with another funny name before it was instantly banned.
 I went on Google looking for a tool to flood the game with names like 1000 times so the teacher cannot ban them all.
 I found one tool on Github but it was broken with the developer having no intent of fixing it.
 So I thought why not build my own suite of tools for script kiddies to troll their teacher.
 And here we are.